 Review of Richard’s first full length play “Good Grief” by Stephanie Preacher, HenriettaRabbit.co.uk

-Richard is now a regular writer for York Maze, helping to bring to life various attractions and shows to suit the client’s brief.
-He has written three “Phantomime” scripts for their Halloween daytime event and has scripted both the pig racing attraction and a new show for the Summer of 2015 involving an 8ft animatronic robot.
+Richard is the resident writer and director for York Maze, helping to bring to life various attractions and shows to suit the client’s brief.
+He has written six “Phantomime” scripts for their Halloween daytime event and has scripted both the pig racing attraction and the ever popular Crowmania 2 along with four consecutive Summer shows.
 He also created shows for their Hallowscream events, including the two “Audience with the Undertakers” storytelling shows and a Séance!

 Other writing credits include various scripts and short stories for schools and theatre groups.
 He co-wrote the Six o’Clock News that was performed at Leeds Carriageworks in 2012 as part of the Emerge festival aslongside Daniel Bye, Jaye Kearney and Carolyn Eden.
 In 2013 he wrote and created a film alongside children at the Galtres Festival entitled The Pirates of Galtres.